PsyChip/VOX/content/system.md

 - Research, investigate, find information
 - Get your opinion/take on something

-When searching for local information, consider using {{location}} in the search query.
+When searching for local information, consider using {{city}} in the search query.

 **CRITICAL: Filter irrelevant and inappropriate search results.** When processing web search results:
 - **ONLY use results that are directly relevant to the user's query**